DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 ***802.1X/EAP***: WPA, WPA2, and WPA3 support the enterprise (ENT) authentication known as 802.1X/EAP, a standard port-based network access control.
 Through the use of 802.1X, other solutions such as Remote Authentication Dial-In User Service (RADIUS), Terminal Access Controller Access Control System (TACACS), certificates, smartcards, token devices, and biometrics can be integrated into wireless networks, providing techniques for both mutual and multifactor authentication.

 ***Extensible Authentication Protocol (EAP)***: is not a specific mechanism of authentication; rather it is an authentication framework.
 Effectively, EAP allows for new authentication technologies to be compatible with existing wireless or point-to-point connection technologies.
+More than 40 EAP methods have been defined, including ✏️LEAP, ✏️PEAP, ✏️EAP-­SIM, ✏️EAP-­FAST, ✏️EAP-­MD5, ✏️EAP-­POTP, ✏️EAP-­TLS, and ✏️EAP-­TTLS.

 ***LEAP***: Lightweight Extensible Authentication Protocol (LEAP) is a Cisco proprietary alternative to TKIP for WPA.
 This was developed to address deficiencies in TKIP before the 802.11i/WPA2 system was ratified as a standard.
 An attack tool known as asleap was released in 2004 that could exploit LEAP; use of EAP-TLS as an alternative is recommended, but if LEAP is used, a complex password is strongly recommended.